It's quality improvement for AFib, and a preemptive strike against stroke.

 - identification of improvement opportunities

 - national and local recognition for hospital team program achievement

 - patient education resources

 - professional education opportunities, such as workshops and webinars

 - Quality & Systems Improvement (QSI) field staff support

 - reduction of noncompliance and medical errors through data-driven peer review

-Data collection and feedback reporting are performed using the American Heart Association’s Patient Management Tool™ (PMT), an online, interactive system provided by Outcome, A Quintiles Company.
+Data collection and feedback reporting are performed using the American Heart Association’s Patient Management Tool™ (PMT), an online, interactive system provided by Quintiles Real World & Late Phase Research.

 For more information, check out the Get With The Guidelines-AFIB fact sheet, data elements, and CRF.